chanyeolyoo/DVSwitch-installer/README.md

 # DVSwitch-installer
 One-click installer for DVSwitch

-WARNING: THIS REPO IS BEING DEVELOPED AND TESTED NOW.
+WARNING: THIS REPO IS CURRENTLY BEING DEVELOPED AND TESTED.
 NOTHING IS GUARANTEED

+## Prerequisites
+Run following lines:
+`asdf`

+## Installation